-In this section you can specify the email, mobile number, and home phone of the user.
+In this section you can specify the mobile number and home phone number of the user.

 If you need to capture additional information about the users, you can create Custom Fields under Administration and add them to the users' profiles when creating a new user.
 To see how to create and manage custom fields, please read the article Custom Fields.

-By having custom fields associated to users, you will also be able to generate Jasper reports correlating users to any variable which might be relevant for your operations.
+By having custom fields associated with users, you will also be able to generate Jasper reports correlating users to any variable which might be relevant for your operations.

-For any user who doesn't have Administrator permissions, you can set maximum amounts of transactions they would then be allowed to operate.
+For any user who doesn't have Administrator permissions, you can set maximum amounts on transactions they would then be allowed to operate.

-There are six different types of transactions that can have a limit - Loan Approval, Loan Disbursement, Fee Application, Entry of Deposits, Withdrawals and Repayments.
+There are six different transaction types that you can set a limit to: Loan Approval, Loan Disbursement, Fee Application, Entry of Deposits, Withdrawals and Repayments.